 What can be said that hasn’t already been said about the vaunted Big Muff, as originally imagined by Mike Matthews of Electro-Harmonix and Bob Myers of Bell Labs?
 It is very simply a titan; a colossus of guitar gear lore.
 At its core, it is a fuzz pedal created to deviate from the early roots of fuzz pedals.
 But the long, strange history of the thing means it’s more than that.

-Without getting too much into the confusing twists of EHX production over the years, there have been many, many versions of the Big Muff.
+Without getting too much into the confusing twists of EHX production over the years, there have been many, many versions of the Big Muff pedal.
 So many, in fact, that you could dedicate an entire website to it.
 Indeed, someone has and if you want to pore over every sordid detail, check out The Big Muff Page’s evolution for the unabridged version.
-For a shorter primer, you can also listen to Dan Steinhardt of That Pedal Show give a brief overview in this episode from about 1:20.
-The Big Muff page also has a thorough version identifier section for those of you wondering how to parse it all.

 To boil it down somewhat, the versions you’re most likely to hear a lot about are the Green Russian, the Civil War, the Ram’s Head, and the Triangle.
 According to the identifier page, there are 13 versions of the pedal, so for four of them to rise to the top of the conversation means that they’re something special.
-You might also see references to the OP-AMP version, which TPS Dan helpfully plays for you in that video.
-For reference, it’s most likely that you’re thinking of a Ram’s Head when you’re trying to get a David Gilmour sound, though according to Gilmourish.com, he used a Civil War in the 90s.
+You might also see references to the OP-AMP version.
+For reference, it’s most likely that you’re thinking of a Ram’s Head when you’re trying to get a David Gilmour sound, though he used a Civil War in the 90s.
 Present day raving lunatic Billy Corgan used an OP-AMP Muff for Siamese Dream, while J. Mascis has used a whole pile of them including the Ram’s Head.

 Thanks to its status, an entire industry is dedicated to recreating, improving upon, or emulating the various Muff varieties.
 Is it the most copied pedal in history?
-If we consider a small sample of this Premier Guitar piece and this Pro Guitar Shop post, the only thing that really comes close is the Tube Screamer.
-It’s probably neck and neck, but then, the Tube Screamer has far fewer versions to be copied in the first place.
+Possibly; other candidates include the Klon Centaur and the Tube Screamer (for which we have compiled a list of alternatives right here).
+It’s probably neck and neck, but then, the Klon and Tube Screamer have fewer versions to be copied in the first place.

 For this list, we’re focusing on Muffs and Muff clones currently in production.
 The advantage to this is that they’re reliable, often backed by warranty, and usually packed into modern, pedalboard friendly boxes where the real-deal vintage units would not have been.
 This list is for anyone who has never tried a Muff before, but also those who already own a vintage model but are rightly afraid of destroying it on the road.
 While you might want the genuine article for a recording situation, these carefully constructed and considered take-offs are more than up to the task of giving you the sound in less-forgiving environments.